OVERSIGHT, MEET INSIGHT

-“But we also wanted something that was more flexible and more granular than doing a network analysis on a very high-level, nonspecific basis.
+“We also wanted something that was more flexible and more granular than doing a network analysis on a very high-level, nonspecific basis.
 We wanted to be able to identify areas of insufficient network adequacy for specific specialties, much like the federal government does in its programs.

 What they wanted — and found — was Quest Enterprise Services.

-“That was sort of an ‘added bonus’ we hadn’t thought about.
-The Quest application compares the network data to the Quest data to see if there are discrepancies, which gives us the ability to identify accuracy problems: ‘Hey, these providers are dead, these providers no longer have licenses, this address isn’t good, and this provider is practicing in 20 areas and has 20 addresses’ — which can happen, but you want to be able to raise that question to the insurer to see if there’s actually a problem.
-So it lets insurers know that we are vigilant in that regard and helps them produce a provider directory that will be of actual use to consumers.”
+By having a lens into the provider data, the client is able to see and say, “These providers are deceased, these providers no longer have licenses, this address isn’t good, and this provider is practicing in 20 areas and has 20 addresses.
+We know this can happen, but now we can raise that question to the insurer to see if there’s actually a problem.
+It lets insurers know that we are vigilant in that regard and helps them produce a provider directory that will be of actual use to consumers.”

 “The reason I cherish it is that it’s made us more effective.
 We’re finding more real problems that affect people, especially in the specialty areas.
 We bring adequacy and directory issues to the insurer’s attention and — because of our persuasive power as the regulator — they fix them.